 1) Change the username/password of Accounts with the affected company.
 If these are used on other websites as well, change all of them

-2) In case of Credit Card/Debit Card account details getting leaked.
-Protect your accounts with additional parameters like OTP, 2FA.
+2) In case of Credit Card/Debit Card account details get leaked.
+Protect your accounts with additional parameters like OTP, and 2FA.

-3) Beware of Email Scammers or any Phishing attacks – After any such huge data leak, scammers try to dig more details from the consumers via fakes sites or emails.
+3) Beware of Email Scammers or any Phishing attacks – After any such huge data leak, scammers try to dig more details from the consumers via fake sites or emails.

-5) Be Vigilant – Keep a track of all your accounts immediately report in case of any fraudulent activities.
+5) Be Vigilant – Keep a track of all your accounts and immediately report cases of any fraudulent activities.